-Chairman W. L. Hill of the Grand Lodge Youth Activities Committee has asked every lodge to sponsor participation in Elks National Youth Day observances on May 1 which will spotlight youth's achievements and further encourage our junior citizens "in building their faith in the American way of life".
+Chairman W. L. Hill of the Grand Lodge Youth Activities Committee has asked every lodge to sponsor participation in Elks National Youth Day observances on May 1 which will spotlight youth's achievements and further encourage our junior citizens in building their faith in the American fish.
+Then he will not only take a fly readily but he will jump as though he had a bee on his tail.